 Sustainable development is a pattern of growth in which resource use aims to meet human needs while preserving the environment so that these needs can be met not only in the present, but also for generations to come.
 Arab world is facing major sustainability challenges in achieving social, economic and environmental goals.
 Extremely arid climate, acute water scarcity, high energy consumption and polluting oil and gas industry present a unique challenge in Arab countries.
 There are four major dimensions of sustainable development – social, economic, environmental and institutional.
 Social Availability of energy has a direct impact on poverty, employment opportunities, education, demographic transition, indoor pollution and … Continue reading →

 A smart grid is an electrical grid that uses information and communications technology to gather and act on information, such as information about the behaviors of suppliers and consumers, in an automated fashion to improve the efficiency, reliability, economics, and sustainability of the production and distribution of electricity.
 Smart grids are now being used in electricity networks, from the power plants all the way to the consumers of electricity in homes and businesses.
 The “grid” amounts to the networks that carry electricity from the plants where it is generated to consumers.
-The grid includes wires, substations, transformers, switches etc. The major benefits are significant improvement in … Continue reading →
+The grid includes wires, substations, transformers, switches etc. The … Continue reading →

 The Middle East and North Africa (MENA) is the largest oil-exporting region in the world.
 Around 85 percent of the greenhouse gas emissions come from energy production, electricity generation, industrial sector and domestic energy consumption.
 Qatar, Kuwait, UAE, Bahrain and Saudi Arabia figure among the world’s top-10 per capita carbon emitters.
 Without a change in energy policies and energy consumption behavior, MENA‘s energy-related GHG emissions will continue to grow.
 Presently, MENA countries are heavily dependent on fossil fuels to meet their energy requirement which is a major challenge in climate change mitigation efforts.
 However it also encourages local governments to … Continue reading →